spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/marketplace/install-the-marketplace-order-management-feature.md

 {% info_block warningBox "Verification" %}

-Check your database to make sure that the following changes have been applied:
+Make sure the following changes have been applied in the database:

 | DATABASE ENTITY | TYPE | EVENT |
 | --------------- | ---- | ------ |